Unite Anthropologists, Sociologists, and Historians!

 - Endu-ring

-If you think we made that up, you’re mistaken.
-We actually saw it on the internet but the author’s name was not given.
+If you think we made that up, you’re mistaken!
+We actually found it online, though the author’s name was not provided.

-We hope that produced a chuckle!
+We hope that brought a smile to your face!